spatialos/gdk-for-unity/docs/content/custom-replication-system.md

 * Your custom replication system must extend the `CustomSpatialOSSendSystem<T>` class (where `T` is a SpatialOS component).

-* Deal with properties:
+* Handle replication of properties:

     If you write a custom replication system that works with properties, it needs to handle the testing and setting of the `DirtyBit` explictly, because the standard replication won't happen.

-* Deal with events:
+* Handle replication of events:

     If you write a custom replication system that works with events, it needs to take ownership of sending events and clearing the buffer.